natural supplements for anxiety and stress

 Nootropic supplements may help if you’re dealing with a genuine anxiety disorder.
 The kind of anxiety that has you feeling constantly on-edge and an overwhelming sense of dread.

 The type of anxiety where you have difficulty concentrating, you’re irritable or restless to the point you’re avoiding family and friends just to numb yourself from feelings of worry and unrelenting doom.
-Stress hormones gone nuts.
+Stress hormones go nuts.

 You know, it’s that very type of stress that makes your blood pressure rise from doing too much, or being stretched thin and depression symptoms start to peak through your window and you may even begin to manifest this unresolved energy into panic attacks?
 Yeah, we’re talking about that kind.